chrishuber/bay-area-wild-mushrooms/README.md

 </p>

 <p>
 In terms of modeling, the more work I did on this, the more it started pointing me in the direction of Neural Nets.
-The fact that there are built-in features to do things like recognize the content of adjoining cells in a grid with Neural Nets made me think that future investigation in this direction might yield higher accuracies.
+The fact that there are built-in Neural Net features to do things like recognize the content of adjoining cells in a grid and its ability to learn from misclassifications made me think that future investigation in this direction is warranted.
 </p>

 <p>
-In the meantime, I feel like a lot more work can be done in terms of sourcing additional data for things like substrate.
-There is also a lot of missing data that could be filled in with a more in-depth reworking of the existing data in the database.
-This project is hungry for all the data it can get: by pulling existing data like coloration, gills, stem and cap size, and other empirical features that are currently scattered across many different tables and columns a much more specific approach could be used.
-I am very interested to see what impact additional data will have in the accuracy scores.
+In the meantime, a lot more work can be done to source additional data.
+There is also a lot of missing data for existing rows in my dataset that could be filled in with a more in-depth reworking of the existing data I have.
+This project is hungry for all the data it can get: by pulling factors like coloration, gills, stem and cap size, and other empirical features that are currently scattered across many different tables and columns a much more specific approach could be used.
 </p>
 </div>